Robbocj01/ProgrammingAssignment3/CodeBook.md

 ## Overview
 This is a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data.

-The data set that this code book pertains to is located in the tidy_data.txt file of this repository.
+The data set that this code book describes is located in the tidy_data.txt file of this repository.
 See the README.md file of this repository for background information on this data set.

 ## Dataset
 One of the most exciting areas in all of data science right now is wearable computing.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: